andrewacashner/hearingfaithms/chapters/chapter-2.md

 For Kircher, music added such power to words, that it could move a listener not only to understand the subject of the words, but to physically experience their truth.
 According to legend the famed *aulos* player Timotheus aroused Alexander the Great to the furor of war through music, and Kircher says he did this by adapting his song both to the feeling of war and to the disposition of the king.
 [Kircher is probably responding to @Galilei:Dialogo, 90, in discussing the Classical source, Dio Chrysostom, *Orationes* 1 (*Peri Basileias*); a later treatment of this subject is @Dryden:Alexander.]

-The same music, he says, would have had a different effect on someone else; and to illustrate this contrast, Kircher goes on to paint a remarkable picture of how sacred music can move those who are disposed to it:
+The same music, he says, would have had a different effect on someone else.
+To illustrate this contrast, Kircher goes on to paint a remarkable picture of how sacred music can move those who are disposed to it:

 > If, on the other hand, [the musician] addressed the sort of man who was